impredicative/irc-rss-feed-bot/README.md

 The value requires compatibility with the versions of `pandas` and `numpy` defined in [`requirements.txt`](requirements.txt), noting that these version requirements are expected to be routinely updated.

+For recursive crawling, the value of a parser can alternatively be a dictionary with the keys `select` and `follow`, both having a string value.
+In this case, the value of `select` is what was hitherto documented as the single string value which the parser uses to return the entries to post.
+The value of `follow` is used by the parser to return zero or more additional URLs to read, and this can be a list of strings or a list of dictionaries with the key `url`.
+Each unique URL is read once.
+There is an interval of at least one second between the end of a read and the start of the next read.
+Care should nevertheless be taken to avoid crawling a large number of URLs.

+Some sites require a custom user agent or other custom headers for successful scraping; such a customization can be requested by creating an issue.

 ##### Conditional
 The sample configuration above contains examples of these: